wjakob/nanobind/docs/api_extra.rst

    An object that both implements the buffer protocol and also has the ``__dlpack__`` and ``__dlpack_device__`` attributes.

+.. cpp:class:: no_framework

+   The default when no framework annotation is given.
+Instead of a framework-specific array, the :cpp:class:`nb::ndarray <ndarray>` converts into a raw `DLPack <https://github.com/dmlc/dlpack>`__ capsule wrapping a ``DLManagedTensor``.

 Eigen convenience type aliases
 ------------------------------